Posts

 Waste TYRES problem improving

-In the mean time the rubber crumbs from old tyres are now used in a number of things.
+In the meantime, the rubber crumbs from old tyres are now used for a number of things.
 Some are added to tarmac and used for road surfacing, especially in the USA and now here in the UK.
 Some are used to power the drying kilns in cement mixing plants.
-Many of the larger tyres are remoulded this offers cheap tyres to hauliers, remoulds are still not very popular with motorists and there are only a small amount of companies that make remoulds.
+Many of the larger tyres are remoulded, which offers cheap tyres to hauliers.
+Remoulds are still not very popular with motorists, and there are only a small number of companies that make remoulds.
 These crumbs from old tyres are

-also made into children’s play areas indeed we have a company here in Halifax that do this.
-They are also made into carpet underlay and athletic tracks including play ground surfaces.
+also made into children’s play areas; indeed, we have a company here in Halifax that does this.
+They are also made into carpet underlay and athletic tracks, including play ground surfaces.

 Old tyres are used under the sea now